 - A. Hebrew

-- B. Greek
+- Greek В.

 - C. Sanskrit

-- D. Arabic1
+- D. Arabic

 - Paper C2.
 Creation and covenant

 - Paper C3.
 New Testament Christology

 - Paper C4.
-Topic in the history of Christianity1
+Topic in the history of Christianity2

 - Paper C5.
-Topic in Christian theology1

-- Paper C6.
-Disputed questions in the Christian tradition
+- Topic in Christian theology Disputed questions in the Christian tradition Paper C6.

 - Paper C7.
-Topics in the study of religion1
+Topics in the study of religion2

 - Paper C8.
-Judaism II (also serves as Paper X.9 of Part II of the Asian and Middle Eastern Studies Tripos)
+The Jewish tradition and Christianity: From antiquity to modernity (also serves as Paper X.9 of Part II of the Asian and Middle Eastern Studies Tripos)

-- Paper C9.
-Islam II (also serves as Paper X.10 of Part II of the Asian and Middle Eastern Studies Tripos)
+- Islam II (also serves as Paper X.10 of Part II of the Asian and Middle Eastern Studies Tripos) Paper C9.

-- Paper C10.
-Hinduism and Buddhism II
+- Hinduism and Buddhism $I\bar{I}$ Paper C10.

 - Paper C11.
-Truth, God, and metaphysics2
+Truth, God, and metaphysics

 - Paper C12.
 Theology and natural science: God and creatures

+- 1 The paper in angular brackets will replace the paper in square brackets with effect from 1 October 2020.